 What “done” means in the monitor and feedback phase

-- Feedback reaches earlier stages without manual handoff
+- Feedback reaches earlier stages without manual handoffs

-Cloudaware insight: Cloudaware supports this feedback loop by retaining change history, drift events, and compliance evidence over time.
-This allows teams to trace incidents back to prior decisions and update policies and baselines so future changes are evaluated with the same context.
+Cloudaware insight: Cloudaware preserves change history, drift events, and compliance evidence over time, allowing teams to trace incidents back to decisions and update policies so future changes are evaluated with the same context.

 Roles, ownership, and responsibility across the DevSecOps lifecycle